ska-telescope/ska-ser-infra-machinery/README.md

 Ansible variables that are datacentre specific should be added to the `group_vars` folder of the inventory directory (*PLAYBOOKS_ROOT_DIR*).

 For the secret variables, follow the detailed topic "Secrets management".
 To assign proper values to these variables, please use a `PrivateRules.mak` file.
+Note that, you can also use environment variables to set them as it's done as part of CI managed deployments